nianzelee/PhD-Dissertation/reproduction-artifact/README.md

   sudo make install
   ```

-  Do NOT put the directories `cryptominisat` and `approxmc` in the shared folder.
+  Do NOT put the directories `cryptominisat/` and `approxmc/` in the shared folder.
-  Otherwise, the installation will fail because of symbolic links.
+  Otherwise, the installation will fail because of missing symbolic links.

 ## 2. Performing Experiments

-We provide binaries for the following tools, either pre-compiled or contained in commit `2ff8e74` from the [NTU-ALComLab/ssatABC](https://github.com/NTU-ALComLab/ssatABC) repository:
+We provide binaries for the following tools, either pre-compiled or contained in commit [`master:2ff8e74`][code-commit] from the repository [NTU-ALComLab/ssatABC][code-repo]:

-- `abc`: `bddsp`, `reSSAT`, and `erSSAT`
+- `abc`: BDDsp, reSSAT, and erSSAT
+- `dcssat`
 - `cachet`
-- `dcssat`

-The above tools should work out-of-the-box if the environment has been correctly setup.
+The above tools should work out-of-the-box if the environment has been setup correctly.
-We leave the installation of `approxmc` to the readers.
+We leave the installation of ApproxMC to the readers.

 Before you execute any experiment, please make sure that:

-- cgroup permission is correctly configured
+1. The cgroup permission is correctly configured
-- Swap memory is turned off
+2. The swap memory is turned off
-- PYTHONPATH is correctly configured
+3. The environmental variable `PYTHONPATH` is appended by the path to the parent directory of `tool-info/`

 ### Experimental Settings